 How To Reset Your Internal Clock

 Are you spending your nights binging Netflix, staying awake until 4 AM, when you know you have to wake up at 7 the next day?
-Or, do you often find yourself lying awake at night, tossing and turning, unable to fall asleep?
+Or, do you often find yourself lying awake at night, tossing and turning, unable to fall into a deep sleep?
 It sounds like your circadian rhythm, or internal clock, is off.
 Your circadian rhythm regulates your sleep/wake cycle, which makes you feel tired and awake, usually around the same time every day.
 Many things can disrupt your sleep/wake cycle, including alternating bedtimes, consumption of caffeine, and even exposure to sunlight.
 Keep reading to find out how to avoid sleepless nights and get your body used to bedtime.

 Melatonin Is Your Friend